 Chris Colabello was recently named the International League's MVP and Rookie of the Year.
 He hit .352 with an OPS of 1.066 and 49 extra base hits.
 He is now with the Twins.
 The Red Wings .258 team batting average is fourth in the league.
 Their .359 on-base percentage ranks second.
 A .392 slugging percentage ranks fifth, but their .732 OPS is third in the 14-team league.

 Andrew Albers is also with the Twins now.
-He was the Red Wings best pitcher all season and went 11-5 with a 2.86 ERA.
+He was the Red Wings best pitcher all season, going 11-5 with a 2.86 ERA.
 However, when looking at where the Red Wings rank in pitching categories, it is alarming.
 They rank 14th (last) in ERA at 4.21.
 Their WHIP ranks tenth.
-I'm sure it would surprise no one that their pitching staff ranks dead last in strikeouts, though they have issues the third fewest walks.
+I'm sure it would surprise no one that their pitching staff ranks dead last in strikeouts, though they have issued the third fewest walks.

 Projected Lineup: Catcher - Eric Fryer, 1B - Chris Parmelee, 2B - James Beresford, SS - Eduardo Escobar, 3B - Ray Olmedo/Deibinson Romero, LF - Antoan Richardson, CF - Aaron Hicks, RF - Eric Farris, DH - Jeff Clement.

-The Red Wings are in the playoffs for the first time since they were a Wild Card in 2006.
+The Red Wings are in the playoffs for the first time since they were a wild card team in 2006.
 They ended the regular season with a 77-67 record.
 Gene Glynn is starting to be recognized, as he should be, because of leading this group of minor league veterans to a great second half.